ar0ch/aroonchan.de/content/blog/2019-05-18-introductory-linux-for-bioinformatics.md

 for i in reads/*_R1*.fastq.gz; do spades.pi --careful -1 $i -2 ${i/_R1_/_R2_} -o output/$(basename $i | cut -f1 -d_) -t 6; done
 ```

 The Bash oneliner (really a for-loop written on one line) can process all of the paired reads without user intervention.
 Hopefully, this example illustrates why the command line is a powerful tool.
-If not, I'll hopefully convince you as we continue through this series.
+If not, I'll keep trying to convince you as we continue through this series.
 See the next post, "**Bash basics**" to get started with Bash, or the rest of the "Introductory Bioinformatics" posts to see what else we will cover.

-Those of you on MacOS, just open your Terminal.app from Spotlight (found in /Applications/Utilities/Terminal.app).
-For those of you on Windows (hopefully, Windows 10), please install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which provides a pretty good Linux environment straight in Windows running [Ubuntu](https://www.ubuntu.com/).
+Those of you on MacOS, just open your Terminal.app from Spotlight (also found found in /Applications/Utilities/Terminal.app).
+For those of you on Windows (hopefully, Windows 10), please install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from the Microsoft App Store, which provides a pretty good Linux environment straight in Windows running [Ubuntu](https://www.ubuntu.com/).
+For those interested in a more fully fledged Linux system, consider installing [VirtualBox](https://www.virtualbox.org/) and then creating an Ubuntu VM.
+For the rest of this series, I'll use a bash prompt on WSL.
+A word of warning for MacOS users: MacOS is a different version (or _flavor_) of *nix, as such some commands work slightly differently.
+I will try to point out there differences occur and how to work around them.

 ![Install Ubuntu on Windows subsystem for linux](/img/uploads/wsl.png "Install Ubuntu on WSL")